Christopher Eric Bouchat: Maryland House of Delegates

 Bouchat was sworn into the Maryland House of Delegates on January 11, 2023.
-He is a member of the House Judiciary Committee.
+He was a member of the House Judiciary Committee.

+Tenure

+During his tenure, Bouchat had an uneasy relationship with the Republican caucus, criticizing his party's votes as "completely worthless" and voting with Democrats at a time when many in his party were against COVID-era rules, including pro forma sessions.
+He also claimed that being a state delegate caused his welding business to lose half a million dollars in income over four years.
+In March 2023, Bouchat sent a letter to his House Republican colleagues in which he questioned their tactics during floor debates, asserting that they were being too performative during floor debates and urging them to "look inward for corrective measures that increase our future success rates".
+Later that week, six of the most vocal members of the House Republican Caucus released a letter criticizing Bouchat's comments, arguing that the party was able to reach its 50-seat minority in 2014 by speaking out against Democratic taxes and spending.
+Bouchat agreed that Republicans should contest Democrats in the 2026 legislative elections, but said "we need to stop annoying them" until then.

 In February 2023, Bouchat, a member of the Frederick County Delegation, said that he would not vote or make any motions during the delegation's weekly meetings.
 In an email to The Frederick News-Post, he said that delegation members who represent districts mostly in Washington or Carroll counties were in violation of a Maryland Supreme Court ruling if they voted in Frederick County Delegation meetings.
 Only 2.6 percent of District 5 residents, or about 3,500 people, live in Frederick County.
 In 1995, an opinion from the Attorney General of Maryland stated that county delegations are "not subject to the 'one-person/one-vote' requirement" of the Equal Protection Clause of the Fourteenth Amendment of the U.S. Constitution.

-In March 2023, Bouchat sent a letter to his House Republican colleagues in which he questioned their tactics during floor debates, asserting that they were being too performative during floor debates and urging them to "look inward for corrective measures that increase our future success rates".
-Later that week, six of the most vocal members of the House Republican Caucus released a letter criticizing Bouchat's comments, arguing that the party was able to reach its 50-seat minority in 2014 by speaking out against Democratic taxes and spending.
-Bouchat agreed that Republicans should contest Democrats in the 2026 legislative elections, but said "we need to stop annoying them" until then.

-2026 gubernatorial campaign

 In September 2024, Bouchat said that he would not run for re-election in 2026, instead expressing interest in a run for statewide office.
-In June 2025, he told The Baltimore Sun that he was preparing to announce that he would run for governor of Maryland in 2026, challenging Democratic incumbent Wes Moore.
+In June 2025, he told The Baltimore Sun that he was preparing to announce that he would run for governor of Maryland in 2026, seeking to challenge Democratic incumbent Wes Moore.
+In February 2026, Bouchat said that he would not file to run for governor in 2026, instead opting to run in 2030.